couchbase/cbgt/IDEAS.md

 # What about downgrades?

-Downgrades might happen when a user starts a rolling upgrade her cluster of cbft nodes to a latest cbft version.
-The new version of cbft planners will start update Cfg entries with the latest "ImplVersion" field value, which signals to older cbft nodes to stop planning (since they might be using an older algorithm).
+Downgrades might happen when a user starts a rolling upgrade her cluster of cbgt nodes to a latest cbgt version.
+The new version of cbgt planners will start update Cfg entries with the latest "ImplVersion" field value, which signals to older cbgt nodes to stop planning (since they might be using an older algorithm).

-But, if the user changes her mind and wants to downgrade the cbft nodes, those latest Cfg entries will remain incorrectly "prioritized", where the remaining old-version cbft nodes won't do any re-planning or overwriting.
+But, if the user changes her mind and wants to downgrade the cbgt nodes, those latest Cfg entries will remain incorrectly "prioritized", where the remaining old-version cbgt nodes won't do any re-planning or overwriting.

-To solve this, there might need to be a tool (lower priority) to overwrite the ImplVersion's in the Cfg so that old cbft nodes will again start participating in planning and Cfg updates.
+To solve this, there might need to be a tool (lower priority) to overwrite the ImplVersion's in the Cfg so that old cbgt nodes will again start participating in planning and Cfg updates.